 The PRC government may continue to strengthen its capital controls, and more restrictions and substantial vetting process may be put forward by SAFE for cross-border transactions falling under both the current account and the capital account.
-Any limitation on the ability of the PRC Subsidiaries to pay dividends or make other kinds of payments to FFIE could materially and adversely limit FFIE's ability to grow, make investments or acquisitions that could be beneficial to FFIE's business, pay dividends, or otherwise fund and conduct FFIE's business.
+Any limitation on the ability of the PRC Subsidiaries to pay dividends or make other kinds of payments to FF could materially and adversely limit FF's ability to grow, make investments or acquisitions that could be beneficial to FF's business, pay dividends, or otherwise fund and conduct FF's business.

-Under the EIT Law, FFIE may be classified as a PRC "resident enterprise" for PRC enterprise income tax purposes.
-Such classification would likely result in unfavorable tax consequences to FFIE and its non-PRC enterprise stockholders and have a material adverse effect on our results of operations and the value of your investment.
+Under the EIT Law, FF may be classified as a PRC "resident enterprise" for PRC enterprise income tax purposes.
+Such classification would likely result in unfavorable tax consequences to FF and its non-PRC enterprise stockholders and have a material adverse effect on our results of operations and the value of your investment.

 Under the EIT Law, as well as its implementing rules, an enterprise established outside the PRC with "de facto management bodies" within the PRC is considered a "resident enterprise" for PRC enterprise income tax purposes and is generally subject to a uniform 25% enterprise income tax rate on its worldwide income.
 Under the implementation rules to the EIT Law, a "de facto management body" is defined as a body that has material and overall management and control over the manufacturing and business operations, personnel and human resources, finances and properties of an enterprise.
 In addition, a circular, known as SAT Circular 82, issued in April 2009 by the State Administration of Taxation of the PRC (the "SAT"), specifies that certain offshore incorporated enterprises controlled by PRC enterprises or PRC enterprise groups will be classified as PRC resident enterprises if the following are located or resident in the PRC: senior management personnel and departments that are responsible for daily production, operation and management; financial and personnel decision making bodies; key properties, accounting books, company seal, and minutes of board meetings and stockholders' meetings; and half or more of the senior management or directors having voting rights.
-Further to SAT Circular 82, the SAT issued a bulletin, known as SAT Bulletin 45, which took effect in September 2011, to provide more guidance on the implementation of SAT Circular 82 and clarify the reporting and filing obligations of such "Chinese-controlled offshore incorporated resident enterprises."
+Further to SAT Circular 82 and clarify the reporting and filing obligations of suct "Chinese-controlled offshore incorporated resident enterprises."
 SAT Bulletin 45 provides procedures and administrative details for the determination of resident status and administration on post-determination matters.
-Although both SAT Circular 82 and SAT Bulletin 45 only apply to offshore enterprises controlled by PRC enterprises or PRC enterprise groups, not those controlled by PRC individuals or foreign individuals, the determining criteria set forth in SAT Circular 82 and SAT Bulletin 45 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises, PRC enterprise groups or by PRC or foreign individuals.
+Although both SAT Circular 82 and SAT Bulletin 45 only apply to offshore enterprises controlled by PRC enterprises or PRC enterprise foreign individuals, the determining criteria set forth in SAT Circular 82 and SAT Bulletin 45 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises, PRC enterp

-We do not believe that FFIE, as a holding company incorporated in Delaware, meet all of the conditions above, and thus we do not believe that FFIE is a PRC resident enterprise.
-However, if the PRC tax authorities determine that FFIE is a PRC resident enterprise for PRC enterprise income tax purposes, a number of unfavorable PRC tax consequences could follow.
-First, FFIE will be subject to the uniform 25% enterprise income tax on our worldwide income, which could materially reduce our net income.
-In addition, FFIE will also be subject to PRC enterprise income tax reporting obligations.
+We do not believe that FF, as a holding company incorporated in Delaware, meets all of the conditions above, and thus we do not believe that FF is a PRC resident enterprise.
+However, if the PRC tax authorities determine that FF is a PRC resident enterprise for PRC enterprise income tax purposes, a number of unfavorable PRC tax consequences could follow.
+First, FF will be subject to the uniform 25% enterprise income tax on our world-wide income, which could materially reduce our net income.
+In addition, FF will also be subject to PRC enterprise income tax reporting obligations.
 However, the tax resident status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body."